The 411 on Omega 3-6-9 Fatty Acids

 We should still be wary of this guideline.
 Research on fatty acids is still new and conclusions are uncertain.
 But, one thing is becoming more clear: the ratio of our omega-6 to our omega-3 intake is crucial to our health.
 For optimum health, it’s recommended that we aim for an omega-6 : omega-3 ratio somewhere between 2:1 or 4:1.
 That means eating only around 2 to 4 times as many omega-6s as omega-3s.
 But, most people in Western nations consume far more omega-6s than omega-3s, with ratios averaging around 15:1 and as high as 50:1!
 Even the adequate omega-6 and omega-3 intakes proposed by the Food and Nutrition Board result in an over 10:1 ratio.

 We’re eating fewer omega-3s and eating more omega-6s than ever—particularly because we’re consuming more vegetable oils than ever in processed foods, baked goods, restaurant meals, and even in our own cooking.
 This ratio imbalance is now thought to be a major factor in chronic inflammation and chronic diseases.
 It’s important to pay attention to our intake of omega-6s and omega-3s and modify as needed!
 For most of us, we need to limit our omega-6 intake and increase our omega-3 intake.
-(Again, I’ll be explaining this in detail in my Balancing Omega-3s and Omega-6s blog, coming soon!)
+(Again, this is explained in detail in my Balancing Omega-3s and Omega-6s blog!)

 There are some common sources of omega-6 foods—mainly vegetable oils, nuts, and seeds.
 Some of these omega-6 sources, like vegetable oils, have a well-studied inflammatory effect on our bodies.
 As discussed above, some omega-6s aren’t inflammatory, but omega-6s have an inflammatory effect in general when consumed in excess.
 Remember, we do need some omega-6s, but many of us may need to consider lowering our current omega-6 intake and increasing intake of marine omega-3s.